Gay San Diego

 Top Of The Bay, Fridays at The Glass Door (1835 Columbia St), continuing in the slot of the old TOP of many years at Park Manor Suites, the 7-10pm LGBT cocktail happy hour weekend kick-off on the 5th floor of the Porto Vista Hotel.

 Urban Mo's Bar and Grill (308 University), gay restaurant and bar, big outdoor patio, young, sociable mix, big servings.
 Breakfast, lunch, dinner, Sunday Funday Brunch, then dancing.
-Kickers 7pm Saturday niight Country Western line dancing, and occasional Bearracuda bear nights.
+Kickers 7pm Saturday niight Country Western line dancing, Wednesday drag shows.

 Restaurants and cafes